 EN - A group of young BMX riders are confronted with the unexpected and violent death of Jonas, one of their friends.
-Being the only one to have witnessed the incident, they all look at 15-year-old Jesse for answers.
-His companions’ looks and his inability to answer their questions gradually isolate Jesse.
-The grief for the loss of his best friend and the growing feeling of loneliness stand in the way of Jesse’s search for comfort.
-Violet is a visual account of a teenager’s mourning process.
+Fifteen-year-old Jesse was the only one to witness the incident and the others look to him for answers.
+His companions’ attitudes and his inability to answer their questions gradually isolate Jesse, as he copes with grief for the loss of his best friend and a growing sense of loneliness.

 NL - Een groep jonge bmx'ers wordt geconfronteerd met de onverwachte en gewelddadige dood van één van hun vrienden, Jonas.
 Als enige getuige van diens dood, kijkt iedereen naar de 15-jarige Jesse voor antwoorden.
 De blikken van de anderen en Jesse’s onmacht om hun vragen te beantwoorden isoleren hem langzaam.
 Het verdriet om het verlies van zijn beste vriend en het groeiende gevoel van eenzaamheid bemoeilijken Jesse’s zoektocht naar troost.
 Violet is een visueel portret van het rouwproces van een tiener.